WurthElektronik/FeatherWings/CalypsoWiFiFeatherWing/lib/WE_CalypsoFeatherWing/examples/azure/README.md

 ## Send data to the IoTHub

-To send data to the IoTHub, the easiest way is to use our example code together with Calypso WiFi FeatherWing, if you have M0 and WE Sensor FeatherWing.
+To send data to the IoTHub, the easiest way is to use our example code together with the Calypso WiFi FeatherWing, if you have a M0 microprocessor Feather and WE Sensor FeatherWing.
 Simulator for the raspberry pi can be found in Azure samples [Raspberry Pi Simulator](https://azure-samples.github.io/raspberry-pi-web-simulator/#Getstarted).
 In order to make it work properly iot IP address or DNS must be added to the source code.

 ## Visualize real-time sensor data from Azure IoT Hub using Power BI or Excel